ZhangXInFD/SpeechTokenizer/README.md

-Welcome to try our [SLMTokBench](https://github.com/0nutation/SLMTokBench) and we will also open source our  [USLM](https://github.com/0nutation/USLM) !!
+Welcome to try our [SLMTokBench](https://github.com/0nutation/SLMTokBench) and we will also open source our  [USLM](https://github.com/0nutation/USLM) !

 ## Release
+- [2024/6/9] 🔥 We released the training code of SpeechTokenizer.
+- [2024/3] 🔥 We released a checkpoint of SpeechTokenizer with [Snake activation](https://arxiv.org/abs/2306.06546) on LibriSpeech and Common Voice.
-- [9/11] 🔥 We released code of [soundstorm_speechtokenizer](https://github.com/ZhangXInFD/soundstorm-speechtokenizer).
+- [2023/9/11] 🔥 We released code of [soundstorm_speechtokenizer](https://github.com/ZhangXInFD/soundstorm-speechtokenizer).
-- [9/10] 🔥 We released code and checkpoints of [USLM](https://github.com/0nutation/USLM).
+- [2023/9/10] 🔥 We released code and checkpoints of [USLM](https://github.com/0nutation/USLM).
-- [9/1] 🔥 We released code and checkpoints of SpeechTokenizer.
+- [2023/9/1] 🔥 We released code and checkpoints of SpeechTokenizer.
 Checkout the [paper](https://arxiv.org/abs/2308.16692) and [demo](https://0nutation.github.io/SpeechTokenizer.github.io/).

 ## Samples